jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 6: Optimizing Remote Running
 Running code on the same line can make remote running more efficient.
-For example, "ssh cs15lwi22@ieng6.ucsd.edu "ls"" will log into the account and run ls over there and then exit.
+For example, `ssh cs15lwi22@ieng6.ucsd.edu "ls"` will log into the account and run `ls` over there and then exit.
 ![sameLine1](sameLine1.png)
-Typing "cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI" will copy WhereAmI.java to a new OtherMain.java file, compile OtherMain, and then run WhereAmI.
+Typing `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI` will copy WhereAmI.java to a new OtherMain.java file, compile OtherMain, and then run WhereAmI.
 ![Done](Done.png)